 How does link building work at Convident?

-Where do you place a good backlink?
+Where do you place a backlink?

-1. Link on the homepage
+1. Link on homepage

 2. Link in the form of a blog

-3. Place a link on a partner page
+3. Link on a partner page

 "Working on a natural link profile in different ways"